NSF-SciFy: Mining the NSF Awards Database for Scientific Claims: Tasks, Metrics, and Experiments

 For Task 2 -- claim extraction -- we developed a novel evaluation approach using LLM-based comparisons.
 Previous methods for claim evaluations focused on comparing a single claim against a single document.
 See ~\citet{tang-etal-2024-minicheck}, for example.
 However, our setting required evaluating a set of extracted claims against a gold set of claims.

-Towards that end, we defined a boolean function $\mathbf{\Phi}_{\textrm{claim}}$ using \texttt{GPT-4o-mini} with zero-shot prompting to determine whether a generated claim is supported by a gold standard claim.
-See Appendix~\ref{appendix:phi_claim} for prompt details.
+Towards that end, we defined a boolean function $\mathbf{\Phi}_{\textrm{claim}}$ using \texttt{GPT-4o-mini}~\citep{openai2024gpt4omini} with zero-shot prompting to determine whether a generated claim is supported by a gold standard claim.
+See Appendix~\ref{appendix:phi_claim} for prompt details\footnote{We tried several slight edits of the prompts and found them to be robust to such changes.}.
 Using this function, we calculated precision and recall as follows:

 where $S$ is the set of claims generated from the finetuned model, after removal of any repeats/near-repeats \footnote{We determine repeats and near-repeats in the generation by thresholding cosine similarity calculated over a TF-IDF representation of the generated claims.}, and $G$ is the gold standard set.
 We note that this is a variant of precision/recall metrics defined for image captioning in~\cite{deitke2024molmo}, however unlike ~\citeauthor{deitke2024molmo}, we explicitly use $\mathbf{\Phi}_{\textrm{claim}}$ in computing both precision and recall.
 This is necessary as we need to accurately penalize any spurious claims generated by the finetuned model.
+Works by ~\cite{gu2025surveyllmasajudge, liu2023g} are relevant here.

+We carefully validated our LLM on a subset of 120 awards using human annotators assisted by \texttt{GPT-4o-mini}.
+We restricted the role of GPT-4o-mini to only pairwise sentence comparison, a task which prior work has shown as easy for large foundation models.
+We found a near-perfect correlation between human judgments and \texttt{GPT-4o-mini}'s judgements for this pairwise comparison~\footnote{We use \texttt{GPT-4o-mini} here because this is a simple task and we found \texttt{GPT-4o-mini} sufficient.}.
+Based on this validation, we applied LLM-as-judge evaluation to the full dataset, a scale that would otherwise have been infeasible to annotate manually.
+All P/R/F1 values were computed deterministically using the pairwise outputs.

 Analogously, for Task 3 -- extraction of investigation proposals -- we define precision and recall similarly but use a different pairwise boolean judge function $\mathbf{\Phi}_{\textrm{IP}}$ \textit{mutatis mutandis}.
 See Appendix~\ref{appendix:phi_IP} for prompt details.